Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 The first thing we need for Sendy is Curl.
 This example shows how to install it for our PHP version (7.4).

-PHP 7.4 needs the external ondrej repo, so we can add that, and then we'll be able to install Curl.
+PHP 7.4 needs the external ondrej repo so that we can add that, and then we'll be able to install Curl.

 ```bash
 sudo add-apt-repository ppa:ondrej/php